Slip & Fall Attorneys in Washington & Idaho

 What to Do if You Suffer a Slip and Fall Injury on Someone Else's Property

 The law is simple: people are responsible for maintaining their premises.
 If you were injured on someone else's property, you may be entitled to recover monetary damages from the property owner.
 Liability in these cases often has more to do with common sense than anything else.
-But because Washington state applies a "pure comparative fault" rule, the injured person can be found to be partly at fault for his or her injury.
+But because both Washington and Idaho have either a pure or modified comparative fault rule, the injured person can be found to be partly at fault for his or her injury.
 This may limit the amount you can recover, based upon what percentage of the fault belongs to you.
 This is why you need an experienced slip & fall attorney who can evaluate your claim and get you the highest compensation available.

 For an owner to be legally responsible for injuries you may have suffered in a slip and fall, one of the following must be true: